ubuntu/ubuntu-project-docs/docs/reference/exception-autopkgtest-Updates.rst

    [Test Plan]

-   autopkgtest contains a test suite that is run using the SRU package for each releases.
+   autopkgtest contains a test suite that is run using the SRU package for each release.
 This test suite's results are available here:

    <TODO: link to autopkgtest results done on PPA package>